nextuav/nextuav-docs/docs/launchpad/mission-planning/line-photo.md

 # Line Photo Mission

+Line photo drone missions are commonly used in aerial photography applications where the drone needs to capture a continuous series of images along a specific linear feature or area, such as a pipeline, a railway, or a road.
+In a line photo drone mission, the drone flies along a predefined flight path, following the linear feature, and captures a series of images at predefined intervals using its camera.
+This data can then be used to create high-resolution orthomosaic maps or 3D models of the linear feature or area.
+Line photo drone missions are particularly useful in applications such as pipeline inspection, highway inspection, or construction monitoring, where precise measurements and detailed imagery are required.

 ## Create Mission

 Select the `Line Photo` mission type in the [Mission List Screen](../overview/mission-list-screen.md) to create the